lytyakov/hcdr/README.md

 # hcdr
-This is a solution for Home credit default risk challenge at kaggle.com, scoring 0.79380 at private leaderboard.
+This is a solution for Home credit default risk challenge, scoring 0.79380 at private leaderboard.